CronCats/docs/content/docs/agent-docker.md

 As a task runner, you can provide Cron with a reliable ongoing triggering mechanism by registering your server as an official Cron agent.
 This will take a few steps, so let's get started!

-It's important that you have the near-cli installed, you can [click here to get it setup first](https://github.com/near/near-cli/).
+It's important that you have the NEAR CLI installed, you can [click here to get it setup first](https://github.com/near/near-cli/).

 The recommended and easiest way to get setup running your Cron Agent is to use Docker.
 The following installation guide assumes you have Docker installed and running.